owagner/knx2mqtt/README.md

 are transfered (and accepted) as numeric "0" and "1" values.

-Since the parsing of parsing of the ETS4 project file is a memory- and CPU intensive process, the parsed information is started in a cache file (the project file with the suffix ".cache").
+Since the parsing of parsing of the ETS4 project file is a memory- and CPU intensive process, the parsed information is stored in a cache file (the project file with the suffix ".cache").
 The cache file is completely optional;
 if it's not present, older than the project file or incompatible with this version of knx2mqtt, it's simply ignored and the usual project file parsing takes place.